-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2019).
-In addition we have outlined these responsibilities in Appendix B.
+The roles and responsibilities of the governing board are outlined in Part 2 of KCSIE (revised September 2020).
+In addition we have outlined these responsibilities in Appendix D.

 12. Safer Recruitment

 Our school operates safer recruitment procedures including making sure that: